 6. Removable Flexible Partial Dentures:

-- These partial dentures are made of flexible materials that provide a more comfortable fit.
+- These partial denture are made of flexible materials that provide a more comfortable fit.
 They are typically more aesthetic and less noticeable than traditional metal-based partial dentures.

 7. Resin-Bonded Bridges (Maryland Bridges):